xeruf/mostr/README.md

 Status descriptions can be used for example for Kanban columns or review flows.
 An active tag or status filter will also set that attribute for newly created tasks.

-### Available Columns

-- `id`
-- `parentid`
-- `name`
-- `state` - indicator of current progress
-- `status` - pure task status
-- `hashtags` - list of hashtags set for the task
-- `tags` - values of all nostr tags associated with the event, except event tags
-- `desc` - last note on the task
-- `description` - accumulated notes on the task
-- `path` - name including parent tasks
-- `rpath` - name including parent tasks up to active task
-- `time` - time tracked on this task
-- `rtime` - time tracked on this tasks and all recursive subtasks
-- `progress` - recursive subtask completion in percent
-- `subtasks` - how many direct subtasks are complete
-- TBI `depends`

-For debugging: `props`, `alltags`, `descriptions`

 ### Notes